flaviovdf/flaviovdf.github.io/homepage.rst

     * Summary: Research done on social network and Web 2.0 sites, with the main objective of extracting evidence of  textual data (i.e. tags) data when applied to information retrieval (IR) tasks.
-      Research done for Brazil´s National Institute for Web Research.
+      Research done for Brazil's National Institute for Web Research.
     * Supervisor: `Jussara Almeida <http://dcc.ufmg.br/~jussara>`_

 * Developer for the OurGrid Project (http://www.ourgrid.org) at the Distributed